caoqi95/Arduino_Learning/README.md

 + SimpleClock：Use RTC module to make a simple clock.
 + MeatureDistance：Use an ultrasonic sensor to measure the distance and display it on the LCD.
 Give an alarm when the distance is less than 20cm.
 + MeatureDistance2.0：Use an ultrasonic sensor to measure the distance and display it on the LCD.
 When the distance is less than 20, send out an alarm and turn on the light.
++ heartShow：Use the 8x8 matrix led screen to achieve the heartbeat effect.